 Its final overseas posting was to South Africa in 1879.
 It fought in the Zulu War (1879) and then the Transvaal War (1880-81) against the Boers.
 During the latter conflict, it was the last British regiment ever to carry its colours into action at the Battle of Laing’s Nek on 28 January 1881.

-Explore the history and collections of the 48th (Northamptonshire) Regiment of Foot by visiting Abington Park Museum in Northampton.Abington Park Museum
+Discover more about the 58th (Rutlandshire) Regiment of Foot by visiting Abington Park Museum in Northampton.Abington Park Museum